-Permitting Timing: depending on the technology, installed capacity and connection to the grid, an investor could obtain the necessary approvals in approximately ten (10) months to two (2) years.
-0 Environmental decision setting out the environmental conditions of the RES Facility following an Environmental Impact Assessment (if necessary, depending on the area occupied by the investment); Zoning plan (or a zoning decision in its absence); Building permit for construction works and connection to the grid. -- --- --
+Timing: depending on the technology, installed capacity and connection to the grid, an investor could obtain the necessary approvals in approximately ten (10) months to two (2) years.

+- O Environmental decision setting out the environmental conditions of the RES Facility following an Environmental Impact Assessment (if necessary, depending on the area occupied by the investment); - O Zoning plan (or a zoning decision in its absence); - O Building permit for construction works and connection to the grid.

-Licensing (above 1 MW) Procedure The licence for generation is issued after the construction and commissioning phases are finished.
-Duration of administrative procedure Within ten to sixty $(10-60)$ days from the submission of the full documentation.
+Licensing (above 1 MW)

+The licence for generation is issued after the construction and commissioning phases are finished.

+Within ten to sixty (10-60) days from the submission of the full documentation.
 It can be coordinated with the end of the commissioning phase.

-Licence's validity Up to fifty (50) years.
+Up to fifty (50) years.
 Can be extended.

-Entry in the Register (50 KW - 1 MW)
+Entry in the Register (50 KW-1 MW)

-Procedure Entry in the Register of Energy Producers for a Small Installation
+Entry in the Register of Energy Producers for a Small Installation

-Duration ofUp to 28 days from the date of receipt of a complete applicationAdministrativeProcedure
+Duration of Administrative Procedure Up to 28 days from the date of receipt of a complete application